loganrath/loganrath.github.io/_posts/2015-12-31-hello-world.md

 author: logan
 ---

-This is my first post now that I have this blog working the way I'd like.
+This is my first post.
+Now to configure all the things in this blog.